chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 Install the Chef DK
 -----------------------------------------------------
-While the Amazon Machine Images (AMI) for Chef Automate is being provisioned, download and install the `Chef Developer Kit </install_dk.html>`__.
+While the Amazon Machine Images (AMI) for Chef Automate is being provisioned, download and install the `Chef development kit </install_dk.html>`__.
 The Chef development kit is a collection of tools ---Test Kitchen, ChefSpec, knife, delivery-cli, chef, chef-vault, Foodcritic, and more--- and libraries that are all packaged together to get your started with the Chef Automate workflow.
 You'll need this to interact with Chef Automate and Chef server from the command line.

 Configure Chef Automate
 -----------------------------------------------------